 What a nightmare!
 That’s NOT why you start a business.
 I’m pretty sure, no amount of money can solve this.

 I don’t care who you are or how successful you’ve been.
 The reality is at some point you will go through a tough time in your business.
 Where you’ll question everything about yourself, your business, employees and customers.
-Maybe you’ll be unhappy with were the company is going or you’ll disagree with your co-founders.
+Maybe you’ll be unhappy with where the company is going or you’ll disagree with your co-founders.
 Or maybe the business just isn’t making enough money to survive and you have a few tough questions to ask.

-Either way, when this happens (and trust me, at some point it will ), you’ll need to make sure you’re at least enjoying the overall experience.
+Either way, when this happens (and trust me, at some point, it will ), you’ll need to make sure you’re at least enjoying the overall experience.
 It will get you through these tough times.
-Otherwise the chances are you might not.
+Otherwise, the chances are you might not.